-This delicious soup is creamy without the addition of cream—and supplies a cup of vegetables in every serving.
+This delicious cauliflower soup recipe is creamy without the addition of cream—and supplies a cup of vegetables in every serving.

 I love a good bowl of soup any time of year—especially now, when the air is turning colder and warm soup is so soothing.
 Of course, I'm always thinking about how I can pack in extra nutrition into my food, so I set out to make this soup a hearty, nutrient-filled dish.